AhmedYasser20/AhmedYasser20/README.md

 - 📫 How to reach me **ahmedyasser200211@gmail.com**

-- 🔭 I’m currently an intern at intixel
+- 🔭 I’m currently an intern at EJADA.

 - 🌱 I’m currently learning AI, Algorithms